 In order to produce the beans needed to make chocolate, these farmers nurture the trees, hand pick the cacao pods, and separate the beans for fermenting.
 After a carefully controlled fermentation process, the cacao beans are sun dried to retain their natural qualities.
 The beans are then hand-peeled, before further processing into nibs, paste, butter and powder.
 We use a combination of couverture and also cocoa nibs which we then grind in our factory - we buy both of these products from the 'bean-to-bar' producer Original Beans.
 We aim to produce chocolate directly from the bean ourselves, and will be doing much more of that in the coming year.

-The chocolate from Peru has a higher cocoa percentage, at 75%, or 88%, and is made from a rare and precious cacao known as Porcelana.
+The chocolate from Peru has a higher cocoa percentage - 75%, and is made from a rare and precious cacao known as Porcelana.
 This unique and special cacao has been nurtured back from the brink of extinction and the chocolate it creates bursts with intense flavours of citrus fruits, kumquat, raspberries and sweet toasted nuts.
+Our 88% bar is made using nibs from Udzungwa Mountain National Park.